Semrush Review & Tutorial: How To Build a Successful Content Strategy

 Here's what happens:

-With a low authority site like this, I don't go much further in my analysis.
-I work from the assumption that if they can rank page 1 for a keyword, so can I.
+With a low authority site like this, I don't go much further in my competitive analysis.
+I work from the assumption that if they can rank page 1 on search engines for a keyword, so can I.

-So I'd open up a Google Spreadsheet and start copy/pasting in keyword ideas that seem like a good fit – excluding closely related terms.
+So I'd open up a Google Spreadsheet and start copy/pasting in keyword ideas that seem like a good fit – excluding closely related terms to the target keyword.

-For example, if I saw “best betta fish tank” and then “best tank for betta fish” that's really the same thing – so I'd only put one in my spreadsheet.
+For example, if I saw “best betta fish tank” and then “best tank for betta fish” that's really the same thing – so I'd only put one of these relevant keywords in my spreadsheet.

 You'd likely have dozens of keyword ideas just from this first search, so now it's time to try some other common buyer keyword modifiers.